jessepav/lacygoill-wiki-backup/tmux/environment.md

     $ tmux showenv

-### In my current session environment, some variables are prefixed with a minus sign.
+#### In my current session environment, some variables are prefixed with a minus sign.
 What does it mean?

 It means that tmux will remove the  variables from the merged environment of any process it will start in this session.

-#### When does tmux prefix a variable with such a sign?
+##### When does tmux prefix a variable with such a sign?

 When it's  listed in  `'update-environment'`, but  is absent  in the  shell from which the tmux client was started.

+##
+# Syntax
+## Which variables does tmux expand?
+(2)

+The ones in the environment of the tmux server process, as well as `~` and `~user`.

+See `$ man tmux /PARSING SYNTAX`.

+---

+Note  that this  doesn't include  the variables  which are  only in  tmux global environment, and not in the environment of the process.

+Write this in tmux.conf:

+    setenv -g myvar hello
+    set -g @foo "$myvar"

+Reload it, and run:

+    :show -gv @foo
+    ''~

+The output  is empty because `$myvar`  was not in the  tmux process environment, and so was not expanded.

+### In a key binding or hook, does it occur at parse time or at execution time?

+At parse time.

+Any variable is  expanded at parse time, regardless of  the context (option, key binding, hook, ...).

+Consider this hook:

+    set-hook -ga pane-focus-out "display '$EDITOR'"

+If  `$EDITOR`  was  expanded  at  execution time,  tmux  would  print  `$EDITOR` literally, because of the single quotes.
+But in practice, it prints `vim`.
+This proves that `$EDITOR` has been expanded earlier, at parse time.

+---

+Thanks  to this,  if  you  used [vim-tmux-navigator][1],  you  could remove  the `is_vim` variable from tmux global environment:

+    $ tmux setenv -gu is_vim

+The key bindings would still work.

 ##
 # Adding a variable